 This CPU is able to be overclocked and although that isn’t an essential thing to do, I’d highly recommend doing so.
 That’s what gives it an edge over the i5-7500 – you’re able to overclock it to a point where it’ll perform better in gaming while also already being significantly better at rendering processes such as video editing.

-Now for the video card on this build… 😀 This 3GB GTX 1060 card does wonders for displaying textures and 3D models.
-As of right now, this is the best GTX 1060 for the amount that they ask for this card.
+Now for the video card on this build… This 4GB GTX 1050 Ti card does wonders for gaming at 1080p resolution.
+As of right now, this is the best GTX 1050 Ti for the amount that they ask for this card.

-If you’re currently a console gamer and you want to experience the ultimate joys of owning a powerful PC gaming system then the GTX 1060 is going to show you how that vision can become your reality.
-Its power is something to see for yourself! 😉
+If you’re currently a console gamer and you want to experience the ultimate joys of owning a powerful PC gaming system then the GTX 1050 Ti combined with these other specs will really show you what it’s like.

 Before the recent build updates I had the RX 580 listed above instead of the 1060 and that’d still be the better card to go with but it seems that AMD is having a problem with keeping them in stock.
 Another update will happen once those newer cards get back on the market!